mya0220/mya0220/README.md

 - 👋 Hi, I’m @mya0220
-- 👀 I’m interested in solving large-scale nonconvex optimization problems, especially in saving energy and optimal scheduling problems
+- 👀 I've solved large-scale nonconvex optimization problems, especially in saving energy and optimal scheduling problems
-- 🌱 I’m currently learning vehicle routing problems
+- 🌱 I’m also well-exposed to heuristic optimization algorithms and a variety of ML/DL methods where the problems can't have exact mathematical models.
+- ✨ I'm currently working as Data Scientist with financial data.
 - 📫 Reach me at  mya0220.cheng@gmail.com

 <!---